| May 16, 2018

-IsraAID is one of the first international organizations to receive approval from the Government (Central and local level) for such a response.
-On Thursday 17th August, IsraAID sent a first response and assessment team of 16 people to the area.
-The team was led by an engineer and had a medical team of six (3 doctors, 2 nurses, pharmacist), WASH officers, and public health team of two, and five Psychological first aid expert.
-All are national team members and partners trained or supported by IsraAID Nepal.
+IsraAID was one of the first international organizations to receive approval from the Government (Central and local level) to respond.
+On Thursday 17th August, IsraAID sent an emergency team of 16 people to the area.
+The team was led by an engineer and had a medical team of six (3 doctors, 2 nurses, pharmacist), WASH officers, a public health team of two, and five Psychological First Aid experts.
+All were national team members and partners trained or supported by IsraAID Nepal.

-The situation was dire and tense, the victims were in great confusion on how to proceed and where to seek help.
+The situation was dire and tense.
 Many were at great risk of water and hygiene related complications and in need of medical and psychological support.
-The recovery process will take time; a sustainable long-term intervention is needed to support the victims with the rehabilitation and reconstruction of their lives and communities.

-Emergency Medical Assistance: Traditional medical facilities were overrun, while a need was identified for mobile clinics to reach difficult of access areas.
-IsraAID delivered medical assistance in a medical clinic set up in one of the most affected communities, distributed medication to reduce the spread of water-borne diseases, and delivered public health messages and hygiene kits.
+Emergency Medical Assistance: IsraAID delivered medical assistance in a medical clinic set up in one of the most affected communities, distributed medication, delivered public health messages and hygiene kits.

 WASH (Water, Sanitation, and Hygiene): IsraAID offered clean water and sanitation solutions to the affected populations by distributing clean water, filtration systems, and purification items, reaching thousands of people.
-As part of the implementation module, IsraAID includes community education methods for hygiene promotion and conducted training to the affected communities.
+IsraAID’s team utilized community education methods for hygiene promotion and conducted training to the affected communities.